pythonanywhere/help_pages/articles/LetsEncrypt.md

     mkdir -p ~/letsencrypt/wellknown
     cd ~/letsencrypt

+(Don't forget the `cd` command -- you'll get problems later if you do.)

+## Set up static file mappings

-You'll also need your PythonAnywhere site to be able to serve static files from your `wellknown` directory.
+You'll need your PythonAnywhere site to be able to serve static files from the `wellknown` directory you just created.
 Head over to web app tab and set up a new mapping (replacing "YOURUSERNAME" with your actual username):

 * Static URL: `/.well-known/acme-challenge`